 Achieving Ideal Thickness

-The schnitzel should be no thicker than 1/4 inch.
+The dish should be no thicker than 1/4 inch.
 This ensures it cooks evenly and quickly.

 “The secret to a great schnitzel is in its preparation before frying.” – German Culinary Tradition